farm-solutions/activity-fiap-ai-p3a1/README.md

 For details on the irrigation control logic, see [docs/irrigation.md](docs/irrigation.md), where we outline how humidity, nutrient levels, and pH conditions are monitored to optimize watering schedules and maintain soil health effectively.

+### Sensor Substitutions

+For information on sensor substitutions and their impact on system accuracy, see [docs/sensor-substitutions.md](docs/sensor-substitutions.md), where we explain how alternative sensors like buttons and LDRs were used to simulate nutrient and pH levels, along with the implications for data precision in the irrigation system.

 ### Circuit

 ![Circuit](./assets/circuit.png)